Pasdeau/blog/source/_posts/portrait.md

 ---
-title: Interview transcript in LIP6
+title: Interview at LIP6 Laboratory
 date: 2025-10-10
+comments: true
+lang: en
 mathjax: false
-description: In October 2025, I was honored to be interviewed by LIP6 and am delighted to share it here.
+toc: true
+categories:
+  - Personal Experience
+  - PhD Life
+tags:
+  - Interview
+  - PhD Research
+description: A record of an interview with the LIP6 laboratory, sharing insights into PhD research life and scientific work.
 ---

-In October 2025, I was honored to be interviewed by LIP6.
-Below is the content of that interview.
+In October 2025, I was honored to be interviewed by the LIP6 laboratory.
+You can view the original interview content on this [LIP6 webpage](https://www.lip6.fr/actualite/information-fiche.php?ident=OL303).

-# Where do you come from, and where are you headed?
+## Where are you from?
+What are your future plans?

-My name is Wenzheng WANG, and I am a second-year Ph.D. candidate (soon entering the third year) in the SYEL team at LIP6.
-Before beginning my doctorate, I earned an engineering degree specializing in embedded systems from ISEP, a digital engineering school based in Paris and Bordeaux.
+My name is Wenzheng WANG, and I am currently a second-year PhD student (soon to enter my third year) in the SYEL team at LIP6 laboratory.
+Before my PhD, I obtained an engineering degree in Embedded Systems from ISEP, which has campuses in both Paris and Bordeaux.

-I first joined LIP6 for my final-year internship in February 2023.
-Following an EDITE call for Ph.D. topics, I began my doctoral studies in November 2023—an organic continuation of that internship.
+My journey with LIP6 began with my graduation internship in February 2023.
+I saw a call for PhD topics published by EDITE, and the project content aligned perfectly with my interests.
+So, in November 2023, I naturally started my PhD research—essentially a continuation of my internship work.

-Upon completion of the thesis, I hope to pursue a postdoctoral position, should the opportunity arise.
+After graduating, if the opportunity arises, I hope to continue with postdoctoral research.

+{% asset_img fig2_w.jpg Illustration of photon propagation in biological tissue %}

-# What are you working on now?
+## What research are you currently working on?

-My objective is to design a non-invasive, multimodal health-monitoring system that acquires both bioelectrical and physiological signals.
-The aim is to retain the portability of consumer devices (e.g., smartwatches) while enabling reliable, accurate, real-time multiparameter assessment of a person’s health status.
+My goal is to design a non-invasive, multimodal health monitoring system capable of simultaneously acquiring bioelectrical and physiological signals.
+Simply put, I hope to create a device that is as convenient and portable as a smart watch, but capable of accurately, reliably, and continuously assessing human health status.

-{% asset_img fig2_w.jpg Schematic of photon propagation through biological tissue %}

-Concretely, the prototype leverages near-infrared spectroscopy (NIRS) over 700–2500 nm.
-By analyzing absorption and scattering in biological tissues, it estimates parameters such as oxygen saturation (SpO₂) and blood-flow variations, and investigates coupling between bioelectrical and physiological modalities.
+Specifically, this prototype uses **Near-Infrared Spectroscopy (NIRS)**, operating in the 700 to 2500 nm range.
+By analyzing the absorption and scattering of light in biological tissues, we can estimate parameters such as blood oxygen saturation (SpO₂) and hemodynamic changes, and also study the correlation between bioelectrical and physiological signals.

-Because these signals are highly susceptible to ambient noise and motion artifacts, pre-processing and feature-extraction algorithms are pivotal.
-In building the prototype, energy consumption is also a consideration; however, acquisition accuracy and latency remain the primary performance drivers for this class of system.
-Data throughput and power draw are additional constraints.
-Collectively, these factors make the design particularly challenging.
+These signals are very sensitive to environmental noise and motion artifacts, so preprocessing and feature extraction algorithms are particularly important.
+When designing the prototype, although power consumption is considered, acquisition accuracy and response speed are the core performance indicators for such systems.
+Data throughput and power consumption are additional constraints.
+Integrating these factors makes the entire design quite challenging.

-{% asset_img fig3_w.jpg Schematic of the photoplethysmography (PPG) signal composition %}
+{% asset_img fig3_w.jpg Composition of Photoplethysmography (PPG) signals %}

-# How is your week organized?
+## How do you organize your weekly schedule?

-I do not follow a fixed timetable.
-At times, I teach laboratory and tutorial sessions (TP/TD) at Polytech Sorbonne—the engineering school of Sorbonne Université—as well as in the **Licence** EEA (Électronique, Énergie Électrique, Automatique) and the **Master** in Computer Science, SESI track (Systèmes Électroniques et Systèmes Informatique).
-On other days, I am in the lab working on the hardware and software components of the prototype.
-I am currently preparing for my second individual thesis follow-up committee meeting—an obligatory milestone to launch my third year effectively.
-In the coming year, I will devote substantial time to writing and will conduct in vivo tests to validate the prototype.
+I don't have a fixed schedule.
+Sometimes I teach laboratory (TP) and tutorial (TD) sessions at Polytech Sorbonne, the Licence EEA program, and the Master SESI track (Electronic Systems and Information Systems).
+At other times, I am in the lab developing the hardware and software for the prototype.

+Recently, I have been preparing for my second year doctoral thesis progress defense—a necessary step before starting the third year.
+In the coming year, I will spend a lot of time writing my thesis and conducting in-vivo experiments to verify the prototype's performance.

-# What do you hope to accomplish during your time at LIP6?
+## What goals do you hope to achieve at LIP6?

-My primary goal is to complete the thesis and earn the Ph.D.
-In parallel, my teaching activities (e.g., microcontrollers, analog electronics) have allowed me to gain pedagogical experience and further consolidate my technical foundations.
+The primary goal is, of course, to complete my thesis and obtain my PhD degree.
+At the same time, teaching activities (such as Microcontrollers and Analog Circuits) have allowed me to accumulate teaching experience and further consolidate my technical foundation.

-# What is one thing people often misunderstand about your topic?
+## What are common misconceptions about your research?

-People usually grasp the general idea quickly, but the technical details can be demanding.
-It is tempting to equate my project with consumer devices based on photoplethysmography (PPG), such as smartwatches.
-In practice, those devices deliver only basic functions and a limited set of parameters.
-By contrast, my prototype employs longer near-infrared wavelengths, enabling deeper tissue penetration and producing more stable, accurate physiological measurements.
-It aims to combine everyday usability with genuine clinical relevance, ultimately supporting more effective health management.
+People usually quickly understand the general direction of the research, but the technical details are more complex.
+Many people easily equate my project with consumer electronic devices like smartwatches based on Photoplethysmography (PPG) technology on the market.
+In reality, those devices can only provide some basic functions and limited parameters.
+In contrast, my prototype uses longer-wavelength near-infrared light, which can penetrate deeper tissue layers to obtain more stable and accurate physiological measurement data.
+I hope to bridge the gap between the convenience of daily use and true clinical value, ultimately supporting more effective health management.

-# What excites you about your research?
+## What excites you most about your research?

-I enjoy the full cycle: modeling, hardware design, data processing, and prototype validation.
-The project lets me deepen my expertise in real-time systems and integrate multiple skill sets.
-The forthcoming in vivo experiments are a major challenge, and I am eager to deliver a working multimodal system.
+I enjoy the entire R&D process: modeling, hardware design, data processing, and prototype verification.
+This project allows me to delve deep into the field of real-time systems and integrate various technologies.
+The upcoming in-vivo experiments are a significant challenge, and I look forward to delivering a truly usable multimodal system.

-# Anything to add?
+## Is there anything else you would like to add?

-I am very happy to be at LIP6 and to be part of this journey.
-If you would like to discuss any of these topics, I would be delighted to talk.
+I am very happy to work at LIP6 and be part of this journey.
+If anyone is interested in these topics, feel free to chat and exchange ideas!